Trevor Larnach Player Props: Twins vs. Royals

 Trevor Larnach At The Plate

-- Larnach leads Minnesota with an OBP of .351 this season while batting .235 with 15 walks and 10 runs scored.

-- Larnach has picked up a hit in 58.3% of his 24 games this year, with more than one hit in 16.7% of them.
+- Larnach has picked up a hit in 15 of 25 games this season, with multiple hits four times.

-- Larnach has driven in a run in 10 games this year (41.7%), including four games with more than one RBI (16.7%).
-He has also driven home three or more of his team's runs in two contests.
+- Larnach has had at least one RBI in 44.0% of his games this year (11 of 25), with two or more RBI four times (16.0%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In eight games this year (33.3%), he has scored, including multiple runs twice.
+- In eight games this season (32.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.